Local Journalism Initiative Reporter

 “Most importantly, we included the voices of patients,” said Wieman.

-Representatives from the Patient Voices Network were included on technical committee..
+Representatives from the Patient Voices Network were included on the technical committee.
 The committee reviewed 1,100 statements from Indigenous people in B.C, health organizations and health professionals.

 Elder Gerry Oleman (St’at’imc) co-chaired the technical committee which was made up mostly of Indigenous people.
 He explained the essence of the new cultural safety and humility standard.